 Phase II of Valley Brook Village includes the development of a new three-story building consisting of 50 one-bedroom apartments, which will be situated around a common green to complement the existing village-style community.
 The development which is being built by development partner, Windover Construction Inc., will provide permanent housing for homeless and at-risk Veterans of all ages and branches of the military.
 In addition, an array of supportive services and amenities designed to assist veterans in meeting their personal and career goals will be provided by Community Hope under the coordination of Peabody Resident Services, Inc.

-The applicant, Bernards Plaza Associates, LLC, which is owned by the Wilf brothers of Short Hills, is seeking preliminary and final site plan approval for the project.
+The applicant, Bernards Plaza Associates, LLC, which is owned by the Wilf brothers of Short Hills, received final site plan approval for the project.
 Township Attorney John Belardo said the township will receive credit for 106 affordable housing units when the complex is complete.
 The hearing on the project did not generate any opposition.
 It drew only one member of the public who did not pose any questions.

 Mountainview (Proposed 2020)